carlow78/wordle-challenge/README.md

 As mentioned earlier the wordle_five.txt text file is not perfect but it performs its main purpose and acts as a good validation point despite its limitation such as possibly missing some five letter words.

+The issue of dealing with duplicate letter is a common issue when coding Wordle application.
+This occurs when two identical letters are in a guess but only one occurence of the letter is in the word.
+This issue was resolve in this commit bc24dde.

 # Deployment to Heroku

 ## Before deployment